qutip/qutip/doc/guide/dynamics/dynamics-krylov.rst

 In QuTiP, Krylov-subspace evolution is implemented as the function :func:`qutip.krylovsolve`.
 Arguments are nearly the same as :func:`qutip.mesolve` function for master-equation evolution, except that the initial state must be a ket vector, as oppose to a density matrix, and the additional parameter ``krylov_dim`` that defines the maximum allowed Krylov-subspace dimension.
 The maximum number of allowed Lanczos partitions can also be determined using the :func:`qutip.solver.options.nsteps` parameter, which defaults to '10000'.

+Let's solve a simple example using the algorithm in QuTiP to get familiar with the method.